bruce965/blog/_posts/2023-08-06-spacemesh-smapp-smeshing.md

 ![SMAPP: PoS size](smesh-6-smeshing-4.png){: .shadow w='1316' h='763' }
 _Set the size and click "Next"._

-The minimum space you can allocate is 256 GB, and each unit is 64 GB, so, assuming you want to allocate 256 GB, you should allocate 4 units.
+The minimum space you can allocate is 256 GiB, and each unit is 64 GiB, so, assuming you want to allocate 256 GiB, you should allocate 4 units.

-> 4 units × 64 GB/unit = 256 GB\
+> 4 units × 64 GiB/unit = 256 GiB\
-> 8 units × 64 GB/unit = 512 GB\
+> 8 units × 64 GiB/unit = 512 GiB\
-> 16 units × 64 GB/unit = 1 TB\
+> 16 units × 64 GiB/unit = 1 TiB\
 > etc...

-> My personal recommendation is to start with 256 GB to understand how the
+> My personal recommendation is to start with 256 GiB to understand how the
 > process works.
 Unfortunately you can not change this size later, but still,
 > since this operation might take longer than you expect, I would still
 > recommend to start small, and then, eventually, if you feel like you want to,